zsj1029/sharepoint/README.md

 sp.fileIsExist(path) // path like '/TechnicalCommunications/ArchitectGenesis/Guide.pdf' in SharePoint, return true or false sp.downloadFile(path, savePath) // path like '/TechnicalCommunications/ArchitectGenesis/Guide.pdf' in SharePoint
-// savePath like './download/', if not pass, will return file arraybuffer
+// savePath like './download/', if not pass, will return file stream
 ```

 ## <a name="test"></a>Test